-A visit to the hospital can include large up-front fees for non-residents.
+General practitioners vs hospitals There is a difference between general practitioners (GPs) and hospitals in Australia.
+For non-residents, a visit to the hospital can include large up-front fees in non-emergency situations.
 While this charge is covered by most insurance companies, you will need to pay this fee at the time and then claim later.
+Visit a GP for non-emergency medical conditions.
+Visit a hospital only for emergency situations.